Loading lesson…

 A good founder can state their positioning in one sentence, on demand, and it makes a specific customer nod.
 It's narrow enough that they know exactly who to target and who to ignore.
 It survives the April Dunford test — a competitor would disagree with it.
 And it shows up consistently everywhere they write about the product.
 If your positioning is fuzzy, you haven't earned the right to run ads — sharpen first.

-What is the core idea behind "Positioning: The One-Sentence Answer That Decides Everything"?
+What is the main idea of "Positioning: The One-Sentence Answer That Decides Everything"?

-Which best describes the scope of "Positioning: The One-Sentence Answer That Decides Everything"?
+Which action would help you apply "Positioning: The One-Sentence Answer That Decides Everything" responsibly?